2010 BAC Returning Student Grant

 Federal Direct PLUS Loans

 These loans are available to parents of dependent students and graduate students.
 Graduate students may only borrow the PLUS loan after they have borrowed the maximum Stafford Loans for the year.
-Federal Direct PLUS Loans carry a fee of 4% and approval of the loan is based on the borrower's credit.
+Approval of Federal Direct PLUS Loans is based on the borrower's credit.
 A parent or a graduate student must meet the following requirements:

 • Be a U.S. citizen or eligible non-citizen